Lifeng-Liang/DbEntry/doc/en/DataAccess/ObjectDefinition.md

 In this way, it only has one column named "Name", nothing else.
 This type of objects can operate like other objects inherits from ``DbObject``, only it don't has the primary key "Id", but you can define another primary key or multi-key for it, and this is the only way to define primary key by ourself in DbEntry.

-For example, if we want the ``Name`` column to be the primary key of this table, we just need change the object model as following:
+For example, if we want the ``Name`` column to be the primary key of this table, just change the object model as following:

 ````c#
 public class User : IDbObject